Families will love visiting Asheville, whether they enjoy the outdoors, good food, or mountain culture. Here is a 3 day Asheville Itinerary with kids.

 Day 3: Explore Downtown

 For your last day, and possibly with tired legs, stay in the city proper.
 There are several options for kids to have fun here.
 I’d recommend choosing between the art museum, science museum, or Well Played Board Game Cafe and spending a few hours having hands-on fun.
-If your kids love animals, consider exploring the WNC Nature Center to see wildlife that calls this area home.
+If your kids love animals, consider exploring the WNC Nature Center to see the wildlife that calls this area home.

-All of those are half day activities that you can follow up with a pleasant walk around downtown to check out public art and enjoy one of the many popular restaurants.
+All of those are half-day activities that you can follow up with a pleasant walk around downtown to check out public art and enjoy one of the many popular restaurants.
 See if you can spot the waterfall stairs that are near the board game cafe, they make for a perfect photo opportunity!

 Get dessert at the nationally renowned French Broad Chocolate Lounge, and then take time to run off steam in Pack Square Park (there is a free splash pad during the summer!).
 Make sure you leave time to wander around looking for street musicians.
 Kids love tipping with money in their hat.
 Friday nights host the famous drum circle downtown that is hard to forget, and if you’re visiting during summer, you can also catch the free musical Shindig on the Green downtown.